talhakum/JAX-RS-Annotations/README.md

 # JAX-RS-Annotations
-I practiced on JAX-RS annotations with RESTEasy.
+I practiced on JAX-RS annotations with RESTEasy in internship period.